Cassettedev/CassetteNotes/Cassette/LinuxChad.md

 ​weechat - chatroom

-​w3m - text browser

-​tree - is a recursive directory listing program that produces a depth indented listing of files

-​git - is a version control system for tracking changes in computer files and coordinating work on those files among multiple people

-​feh - image viewer

-​htop - is an interactive system-monitor process-viewer and process-manager

 ​watch - is a command-line tool, part of the Linux procps and procps-ng packages, that runs the specified command repeatedly and displays the results on standard output so you can watch it change over time.

 ​w - display who is logged into the Linux and Unix-like server, and what they are doing at command execution time.